 What is Republishing

-A republished update will have the name appended with ‘(Republished on <DateTime>)‘ as shown below.
+As shown below, a republished update will have the name appended with ‘(Republished on <DateTime>)’.

-Within the Publisher, we offer an option when republishing an update to supersede ‘previously published update(s) for these product(s)’ which will be discussed more later in this article.
+Within the Publisher, we offer an option when republishing an update to supersede ‘previously published update(s) for these product(s)’, which will be discussed later in this article.

 There are four scenarios that would require an update to be republished.
 Those scenarios, and the reason the republish is needed, are below.